 “I saw some flashing lights in a dark night sky, and they appeared to not move; what are they?”

-I frequent several online sources of astronomy information where questions are posted, and it is not uncommon to see this question.
+I frequent several online sources of astronomy information where questions are posted, and it is not at all uncommon to see this particular question.
 Of course I cannot answer definitively for any specific circumstance (unless significant images are collected), but I can answer for data which I’ve collected, and I’ve collected quite a bit over the last few years.
 I’ve spent countless hours watching the night sky, typically from very dark sky locations (Bortle 1-3), which allows one to see things that would otherwise be obscured in light-polluted skies.
 I almost always see ‘flashers’ when I go out to shoot, often multiple times per night, and I’ve observed that they typically follow two different patterns:

-1. A random bright flash that may/may not be accompanied by additional flashes of similar intensity, emanating from the same part of the sky (i.e. appear to be stationary); and
+- A random bright flash that may/may not be accompanied by additional flashes of similar intensity, emanating from the same part of the sky (i.e. appear to be stationary); and

-2. An initial bright flash, followed by subsequent flashes of decreasing intensity, decreasing over the course of about 2 minutes; these flashes move a bit in the sky, but not as much as most LEO (low earth orbit) satellites would move, and can thus be perceived as stationary.
+- An initial bright flash, followed by subsequent flashes of decreasing intensity, decreasing over the course of about 2 minutes; these flashes move a bit in the sky, but not as much as most LEO (low earth orbit) satellites would move, and can thus be perceived as stationary.
 The flash pattern of these are fairly consistent, but I’ve not yet researched what type of satellite these are.

 Geosynchronous Satellites

 The part of the sky being imaged contained a bit of the geosynchronous satellite belt, a ‘line in the sky’ where mostly communications satellites reside at an altitude of approximately 35000+ kilometers (22000 miles).
-At this altitude the satellite will remain in the same part of the sky, and will orbit the earth exactly once per day, returning the the exact same spot every 23h 56m 4s.
-These satellites can be discovered in timelapse video where the starfield moves, but points of light arranged in a rough ‘line’ remain fixed in position (in this case, not using a star-tracker, which I typically do not for night timelapses).
+At this altitude most geosynchronous satellites will remain in the same part of the sky, and will orbit the earth exactly once per day, returning the the exact same spot every 23h 56m 4s.
+These satellites can be discovered in timelapse video where the starfield moves, but points of light arranged in a rough ‘line’ remain fixed in position (in this case, I was not using a star-tracker, which I typically do not for night timelapses).
 These geosynchronous satellites (geosats) do move a bit and their orbits do slowly decay, requiring occasional firing of thrusters to remain ‘on station’.
-At their end of life when they still have a bit of fuel left, they are typically de-orbited (oddly) to a higher ‘graveyard orbit’, to prevent disruption to the existing geosynchronous satellite array, positions of which are limited, controlled and coveted.
+At their end of life when they still have a bit of fuel left, they are required to be de-orbited to a higher ‘graveyard orbit’, to prevent disruption to the existing geosynchronous satellite array, positions of which are limited, controlled and coveted.
 This view was looking south-southwest, and includes an area of the geosynchronous satellite belt which you can see as the arc of green dots (albeit one that is less populated than most of the rest of the belt):

 So, for those of you out there interested in non-moving ‘flashing lights in the night sky’, what follows illustrates one instance of these flashes, presented in three different ways, in order to better visualize what is going on.
-The video and images also highlight how busy this part of the night sky is, and when captured well from a dark sky, illustrates several different types of satellite in addition to the geosats, most of which are faint and not generally visible using human vision.
+The video and images also highlight how busy this part of the night sky is, and when captured well from a dark sky, illustrates several different types of satellite in addition to the geosats, most of which are faint and not generally visible using scotopic human vision.

 Now we’ll look at this another way, by presenting each frame and compositing a selection of them (using Blend:Lighten in Photoshop), creating a classic star-trail image: